sveltejs/sites/sites/svelte.dev/content/blog/2023-03-01-whats-new-in-svelte-march-2023.md

 March is coming in hot with a number of essential features having been added to SvelteKit following its 1.0 launch.
 Check out [last week's blog post](https://svelte.dev/blog/streaming-snapshots-sveltekit) for more details.

-We're also excited to have launched [SvelteHack](https://hack.sveltesociety.dev/) last month with over $12,000 in prizes!
-Calling all Svelte developers, new and old, to make something awesome before the April 17th deadline.
+Svelte Society also launched [SvelteHack](https://hack.sveltesociety.dev/) last month with over $12,000 in prizes - calling all Svelte developers, new and old, to make something awesome before the April 17th deadline!

 Let's jump into all the details...